seontechnologies/playwright-utils/docs/auth-session.md

   authStorageInit()

   configureAuthSession({
-    // Auth sessions stored in .auth-sessions at repo root (.gitignore this)
+    // Auth sessions stored in .auth at repo root (.gitignore this)
     debug: true
   })